Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Introduction

 The analysis is embedded in the \citet{Campbell1988} log-linear present-value framework.
 A GPT shock, defined as a hump-shaped, deterministic component in dividend growth that reflects technology adoption and maturation \citep{Bresnahan1995, Jovanovic2005}, generates a technology present-value term in the fundamental price.
 During the adoption phase, this term rises sharply as the market prices in future technology-driven dividend growth, producing locally explosive dynamics in the price-dividend ratio that are entirely fundamental.
-Empirically, we estimate the technology component via a cointegrating regression of prices on observable technology proxies during a pre-bubble training period, following the counterfactual approach of \citet{Hsiao2012}, and apply PSY to the residual, which under the null of no bubble is stationary.
+Empirically, we estimate the technology component via a cointegrating regression of prices on observable technology proxies during a pre-bubble training period, following the counterfactual approach of \citet{Hsiao2012}, and apply PSY to the residual.
+Under exact separability the residual inherits only stationary pricing error and any bubble component.
+When speculative valuations affect technology proxies, the residual is attenuated; we derive this bias and interpret non-rejection as evidence of no \emph{residual} explosiveness after technology adjustment rather than as unconditional proof that speculation is absent.